 3.1 Step 1 – State the Problem.

-The first step in the DQO process defines the problem that necessitates the studyidentifies the planning team and examines the budget and schedule.
-The Energy Policy Act of 2005 amended section 11e.(3) of the , to place discrete sources of Ra-226 under NRC regulatory authority as byproduct material.
+The first step in the DQO process defines the problem that necessitates the study, identifies the planning team, and examines the budget and schedule.
+The Energy Policy Act of 2005 (EPAct) amended section 11e.(3) of the AEA, to place discrete sources of Ra-226 under NRC regulatory authority as byproduct material.
 The NRC is evaluating former manufacturing facilities and other identified locations where Ra-226 was historically used or stored to determine if residual Ra-226 sources are present and at concentrations above 10 CFR 20.1402 requirements.
 Based on this background, the problem statement is as follows:

-coping survey required to locate the extent of Ra-226 contamination and its boundary, and assess the quantity of Ra-226 to determine the radiological dose from exposure to Ra-226.
+The initial site visit identified one or more discrete sources of Ra-226.
+Because of the number or extent of the sources, a scoping survey is required to further locate the extent of Ra-226 contamination and its boundary, and assess the quantity of Ra-226 to determine the radiological dose from exposure to Ra-226.

 a.
 Project Organization and Responsibilities.
-Table -1 presents the project organization across programs and departments, including key personnel, roles, and contact information.
+Table B-1 presents the project organization across programs and departments, including key personnel, roles, and contact information.

-manage will coordinate with the property owner email confirmation of site access and schedul.
-The inspector will coordinate with State and NRC .
+The NMSS project manager will coordinate with the property owner to obtain email confirmation of site access and schedules.
+The inspector will coordinate with NMSS and the property owner to access the property.
+The inspector and NMSS project manager will coordinate with State and the NRC staff.